wowser20/Basic-Calculator/README.md

 # Basic-Calculator
-A basic calculator app using Java
+A basic calculator app using Java (GUI)
 - This repository only contains the code
 - Run using any IDE that supports Java
 - Input the equation you want to solve